 Marginea village is the only place in Europe where black pottery is still made using traditional methods.
 This craft started 500 years ago and nowadays there are only a few families left that kept this tradition.

 The black color of the ceramics is obtained through an ancient burning technique.
 After the vessels are shaped, dried, decorated and once again left to dry, they are burnt at a temperature of over 800 degrees Celsius.
-They are afterwards left in the oven for a full day, time during which the pores fill with smog and turn black.
+They are afterward left in the oven for a full day, time during which the pores fill with smog and turn black.

 The most famous ceramics workshop in Marginea pertains to the Magopat family, which has been performing this craft for over 300 years.
 There you can witness the entire process of making vessels, from the shaping of the clay to the last stage of burning the ceramics.
+During your trip to Bucovina, it is sure to be a unique experience!

 There is also an ethnographic museum where the obtained objects are displayed and can be bought at a good price.